TsvetanNikolov123/JAVA---Database-Basics-MySQL/3 INTRODUCTION TO DATABASES. DATA DEFINITION AND DATATYPES/README.md

 ### Solution: <a title="1.
 Create new database" href="https://github.com/TsvetanNikolov123/JAVA---Database-Basics-MySQL/blob/a3a7202f7659f5e3f3e6557be908497539d90a33/3%20INTRODUCTION%20TO%20DATABASES.%20DATA%20DEFINITION%20AND%20DATATYPES/sql%20queries.sql#L2">1.
 Create new database</a>

     -- ------------------------------------------
-    -- 1. Create new database - SOLUTION
+    -- 1. Create new database
     -- ------------------------------------------

     CREATE DATABASE gamebar;